 The Navy prejudice was towards a TF30-powered Skyhawk, the "A4D-6", essentially a Scooter on steroids, but other aviation firms lobbied for a competition, which was duly set up.
 Along with Douglas, three other firms came up with proposals, including Grumman, North American, and Vought -- or more precisely "Ling-Temco-Vought (LTV) as the company had become known after mergers in 1961.
 The Grumman concept, the "G-128-12", was a single-seat version of the company's A-6 Intruder, retaining the twin P&W J52 turbojets of the A-6 instead of using the TF30; the North American concept, the "NA-295", was based on the company's FJ-4 Fury, itself a beefed-up derivative of the company's classic F-86 Sabre, with the NA-295 featuring a TF30 engine, a radome in the lower lip of the air intake, and bristling with underwing stores.

 The LTV submission, the "V-463", had started life as an attack derivative of the firm's F-8 Crusader fighter, but though LTV pushed the V-463's "commonality" with the F-8, as the development proceeded the commonality decayed.
-That tends to be what happens when an aircraft design is extensively modified for a role not originally intended for it -- but the Navy was still impressed, awarding the company a contract on 19 March 1964 for three prototypes of the "A-7" strike fighter.
+That tends to be what happens when an aircraft design is extensively modified for a role for which it was not originally supposed to perform -- but the Navy was still impressed, awarding the company a contract on 19 March 1964 for three prototypes of the "A-7" strike fighter.

 * The A-7A looked much like a Crusader with a shortened fuselage, and also at least initially featured the same weapons as the F-8, consisting of two Colt Mark 12 20-millimeter cannon, one on either side of the engine intake and with 250 rounds per gun.
 The Mark 12 was a derivative of the British Hispano 404 cannon.
 As noted, however, the resemblance between the F-8 and the A-7 was somewhat superficial.
 The F-8 had a tilt-up "variable incidence" wing to help carrier landings and had an afterburning Pratt & Whitney (P&W) J57 turbojet engine.
 The A-7A had a fixed wing that was thicker to provide greater fuel storage, though like the Crusader the wing had a "dogtooth" configuration, with the wingtips hydraulically folding straight up.
 Instead of the P&W J57 turbojet of the Crusader, the A-7 had a nonafterburning P&W TF30-P-6 bypass turbojet with 50.47 kN (5,150 kgp / 11,350 lbf) thrust.